bbatsov/batsov.com/_pages/quotes.md

 >
 > -- Leslie Lamport

+> Victory belongs to the most tenacious.
+>
+> -- Roland Garros

 ## Programming

 > The tools we use have a profound (and devious) influence on our thinking habits, and, therefore, on our thinking abilities.